Skip to Content

 Because the rice swells up it would often stick out of the sides of the meatballs, giving it the appearance of porcupine quills.
 Hence the name of porcupine meatballs.

-Actually, meatballs in general are a budget-friendly meal, and they freeze and reheat really well.
-This means you can can use them to make meatball sandwiches, or serve them with pasta and your favorite sauce.
+Actually, meatballs in general are a budget-friendly meal, and they reheat really well.
+This means you can can use leftover meatballs to make meatball sandwiches, or serve them with pasta and your favorite sauce.

 Ingredients and Substitutions